-Between unnecessary prescriptions for humans and a lag in discovering new antibiotics, experts at the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) warn that humanity may find itself in a “pre-antibiotic era” where even routine medical procedures and dental work could cause fatal infections.
+Between unnecessary prescriptions for humans and a lag in discovering new antibiotics, experts at the and the World Health Organization (WHO) warn that humanity may find itself in a “pre-antibiotic era” where even routine medical procedures and dental work could cause fatal infections.

 The investor groups urge these major brands to get ahead of the curve.